cjspurgeon/Outcomes-Prep/P03-must-haves-nice-to-haves/content.md

----
-title: "Must-Haves and Nice-To-Haves"
+# "Must-Haves and Nice-To-Haves"
-slug: must-haves
----

 Great!
-You've filled out the rubrics.
-You now have a sense of where you stand in the job marketplace.

 Before we look for jobs, we need to do a bit more introspection.